-Another way you may discover your personal data has been compromised is if you notice fraudulent activity on your accounts.
+Another way you may discover your data has been compromised is if you notice fraudulent activity on your accounts.
 You may see a credit or debit card charge you did not make, or you may get a phone call or piece of mail about an account you did not open.
 The thief may have obtained your information through a data breach where the company has failed to notify you or where the breach has gone unnoticed.

 Steps to take to protect your identity after a data breach